Durgaprasd25d/React-Dashboard/README.md

-Here’s the modified version of your README file with the updated title and other necessary adjustments:

----

 # Giet Dashboard

 A sleek and responsive navigation component built with React and TailwindCSS, ideal for creating modern dashboard interfaces.
 This component allows for a dynamic layout with smooth transitions and a collapsible menu system.